stansidel/stansidel.github.io/_posts/2016-02-19-udp-server-and-client-in-swift.md

 ---
 I recently had a chance to work on a iOS Client written in Swift that would talk to a UDP server.
 The app basically needed to send a request to the server and receive the response.

 All over UDP.
-It turned out to be quite a simple task if done using the [SwiftSocket library](https://github.com/swiftsocket/SwiftSocket).
+It turned out to be quite a simple task if done using the [CocoaAsyncSocket](https://github.com/robbiehanson/CocoaAsyncSocket).
 I set up a simple Mac OS X test server and a corresponding iOS test client.
 The sources are here:

 *   [https://github.com/stansidel/udpclient_swift](https://github.com/stansidel/udpclient_swift)